-Term Definition (EMC) forming the subject of the appeal, or where for any other reason it would be inappropriate, will not be a member of the Executive Management Committee.
+Term Definition Exclusion means denial of access to all or specified Institute premises, facilities, activities, units, lectures, tutorials or incidents of Institute life and 'exclude' has a corresponding meaning.
+Executive Management Team is a Committee of Management and the primary operational body of MIT, assisting the CEO.
+When sitting to hear appeals under this policy and procedure an executive team member who has had a prior involvement in the matter forming the subject of the appeal, or where for any other reason it would be inappropriate, will not be a member of the Executive Management Team.
 Group General Manager means the person holding the position as Group General Manager within the Institute, or his/her nominee, and includes the person holding the position as Campus Director for the Sydney campus.
-General Misconduct (or misconduct) Warning: uncontrolled v includes, but is not limited to, conduct or behaviour by a student which causes injury to any person or which endangers the safety of any person; improperly uses Institute property, premises or information or improperly uses the property or information of others on Institute premises; engages in illegal activity or activity prohibited by the Institute's rules and policies (e.g. computer hacking or infringing copyright) or stealing or misappropriating Institute property or information; interferes with, endangers or causes damage to, or loss of, any Institute property or information (including library books, or computing and network facilities, or by deliberately releasing computer viruses or in some other way) or information; disrupts any Institute activity or inhibits the ability of any person to participate in any Institute activity on or off Institute premises; is in breach of Institute, practicums or placements agreements; fails to follow reasonable directions of an employee of the Institute or any reasonable direction or request of a security officer employed or contracted by the Institute; causes any person on or in the immediate vicinity of any Institute premises on reasonable grounds to feel intimidated, threatened or in fear of being attacked or to hold reasonable fears for his or her safety or physical or psychological well-being; is lewd or obscene; incites or persuades any other person to engage in behaviour or conduct which amounts to general misconduct; occurs in a situation where the student is a member of a group which engages in general misconduct; divulges confidential or personal information relating to any Institute matter, staff member or student (e.g. employment records, in-camera committee discussions) in circumstances where there is no reasonable or lawful excuse for doing so; behaves inappropriately in an activity, in a facility in or under the control or supervision of the Institute; refuses or is unable to identify him/herself or produce a Student ID card when asked to
+General Misconduct (or misconduct) includes, but is not limited to, conduct or behaviour by a student which causes injury to any person or which endangers the safety of any person; improperly uses Institute property, premises or information or improperly uses the property or information of others on Institute premises; engages in illegal activity or activity prohibited by the Institute's rules and policies (e.g. computer hacking or infringing copyright) or stealing or misappropriating Institute property or information; interferes with, endangers or causes damage to, or loss of, any Institute property or information (including library books, or computing and network facilities, or by deliberately releasing computer viruses or in some other way) or information; disrupts any Institute activity or inhibits the ability of any person to participate in any Institute activity on or off Institute premises; is in breach of Institute rules, policies or procedures or, in their capacity as a student of the Institute, practicums or placements agreements; fails to follow reasonable directions of an employee of the Institute or any reasonable direction or request of a security officer employed or contracted by the Institute;

 Original Issue:

-Last reviewed by the Policy Committee (PC):

-Approved by Academic Board (AB)
+Last reviewed by the Policy Committee (PC): Approved by Academic Board (AB)

 Endorsed by the Board of Directors (BOD):

 Reviewed policy is effective from:

-Date of review extend by EMC

-Review date: